pzrsa/parsam.io/data/notes/steve-jobs.md

 ## Some Quotes

-- “You should never start a company with the goal of getting rich.
-Your goal should be making something you believe in and making a company that will last.”
+> You should never start a company with the goal of getting rich.
+Your goal should be making something you believe in and making a company that will last.

-- “Some people say, "Give the customers what they want."
+> Some people say, "Give the customers what they want."
 But that's not my approach.
 Our job is to figure out what they're going to want before they do.
 I think Henry Ford once said, "If I'd asked customers what they wanted, they would have told me, 'A faster horse!'"
-People don't know what they want until you show it to them.”
+People don't know what they want until you show it to them.

-- "When you're doing something for yourself, or your best friend or family, you're not going to cheese out.
-If you don't love something, you're not gonna go the extra mile, work the extra weekend, challenge the status quo as much."
+> When you're doing something for yourself, or your best friend or family, you're not going to cheese out.
+If you don't love something, you're not gonna go the extra mile, work the extra weekend, challenge the status quo as much.